dextervip/rpv/README.md

 Copyright (C) 2012-2012 Juliano R. and Rafael T.

-License: GNU General Public License, version 3 or later; see COPYING.txt
-         included in this archive for details.
+License: GNU General Public License, version 3 or later; See COPYING.txt included in this archive for details.